 Summary

 In the quaint but dreary town of Fernwich, Coco’s life revolves around winning her parents’ elusive approval, navigating emotional highs and lows, and balancing her people-pleasing habits with a spark of rebellion.
 The charming yet perplexed Kenny unexpectedly steps in, challenging Coco to rethink everything she believes about love, worth, and, most importantly, herself.
-Through humour, introspection, and satire, Coco’s story encourages us to look at our own lives and wonder—do we truly know what we are chasing?
+Through introspection, and satire, Coco’s story encourages us to look at our own lives and wonder—do we truly know what we are chasing?

-“Is People-Pleasing the Only Way to Earn love?”
+“Is People-Pleasing the only way to earn love?”

 The morning fog hung over Fernwich, thick and unyielding as if it was stitched right into the air itself.
 The mist seemed to creep into one’s very being—just like the ways Coco had learned to please others seemed to have seeped into her very soul.
 Fernwich, a sleepy town nestled somewhere between a grey sea and an eternal drizzle, was home to her constant efforts to win over the love and approval of her family, her friends, and almost everyone she met.

 You see, Coco’s parents, Dr. and Mrs. Doughty, weren’t your average, cookie-baking types.
-Her father, Dr. Doughty, was a retired archaeologist whose heart seemed harder than any of the rocks he’d studied over the years.
+Her father, Dr. Doughty, was a retired archaeologist whose heart seemed harder than any of the rocks he had studied over the years.
 As for Mrs. Doughty—she was a bit of a local legend, mainly for her ability to look past Coco with the precision of a telescope that has set its sights on a faraway planet.

 Coco always tried her best.
 She smiled, laughed at their jokes, and tended to any need they even remotely hinted at.
 But each smile was met with a curt nod, or, on special days, an ‘I suppose that will do.’
 In short, Coco’s life was a careful balancing act of pleasing everyone around her, even if it meant losing herself in the process.